rbleattler/mdop-docs/mdop/mbam-v25/high-level-architecture-of-mbam-25-with-configuration-manager-integration-topology.md

 For a list of the supported versions of the software mentioned in this article, see [MBAM 2.5 Supported Configurations](mbam-25-supported-configurations.md).

-**Important**
+> [!IMPORTANT]
-Windows To Go isn't supported for the Configuration Manager Integration topology installation when you're using Configuration Manager 2007.
+> Windows To Go isn't supported for the Configuration Manager Integration topology installation when you're using Configuration Manager 2007.

 ## Recommended number of servers and supported number of clients